sas-miles/sanity-3d/src/experience/docs/core/INSTANCING.md

 ## Animated Instances

-The system supports animated instances that follow a path:
+The system supports animated instances that follow a path.
+There are two ways to use animated instances:

+### 1. Directly using the animation prop

 ```typescript
 // Define a path